jerryc-nguyen/ng-photo-grid/README.md

     <div ng-photo-grid="" images="images" grid-options="gridOptions"></div>

 ####4.
 Open browser then see the magic, you can refresh (F5) browser again to see others style of grid was built (if your images were random order and have different dimension)

+####Updated: 08-11-2015
+  - Fixed display grid when has 2 images
+  - Added css border to grid cell.
+Include style in border.css if you want grid cell is bordered.

 ####Others
   Contribution are welcome so if you find any issue, please post issues or email me at: jerryc.nguyen92[at]gmail.com